 The Department of Medicine has active and robust research programs taking place across all 12 of our divisions as well as in conjunction with our research institutes.
 There are nearly 300 researchers working in more than 70 labs in the Department of Medicine.
-Our faculty is responsible for nearly $99 million in NIH grants and we are ranked 10th nationwide in funding, according to Blue Ridge.
+Our faculty is responsible for nearly $100 million in NIH grants and we are ranked in the top 15th nationwide in funding, according to Blue Ridge.
 We also host multiple training grants.

 Today, we are building on this tradition of excellence as we incorporate researchers from Mount Sinai Beth Israel, Mount Sinai West and Mount Sinai St. Luke’s into our expanded health system.
 With access to a larger population of patients for clinical trials, our researchers now have even more opportunities to turn their lab-based discoveries into clinical realities.
 This new and dynamic environment also provides excellent opportunities for our junior research faculty to conduct population-based research.

 Our department is committed to the professional development and support of junior research faculty.
 We provide career counseling, a structured mentoring plan, access to biostatistical support, and assistance in preparing and submitting grant proposals.
 We are proud of our strong track record of mentoring junior faculty who successfully obtain K awards, and transitioning them into independent investigators.